 Being a survivor of MST is nothing to be ashamed of.

 When you seek treatment, it is a brave, healthy choice.
 You are helping to avoid the potentially dark aftermath of the MST attack.
 This trauma can affect all areas of your life.
 Seeking treatment will also leave a valuable paper trail full of evidence that the VA cannot ignore.

 When you file a claim with the VA, you are taking action against injustice.
-You deserve compensation, with the additional benefit of knowing that you are not only believed, but you are also getting redress for your injuries.
+You deserve compensation, with the additional benefit of knowing that you are not only believed, you are getting redress for your injuries.
 Veterans must hold the VA accountable for MST treatment.
 This will also force the VA and by extension the U.S. Department of Defense to look into these issues and work to combat these problems in the military.